amrhassab/Computational-Photography/README.md

 #### Error Image: p2-union-error.jpg
 ![](HW2_image_processing_in_matlab/P2_demosaicing/P2-union-error.jpg)

+## Problem 3: Color Transfer
+This is one of my favorite functions, here we use the colors of one (the target image) image to modify that of another image (the source image).

 # Reference:
 Although the solutions are mine please keep in mind that the course itself (http://pages.cs.wisc.edu/~dyer/cs534/index.html) does not belong to me.
 Also some of the steps described here are paraphrased from the homework assignments themselves which also do not belong to me.